 Describing an ideal customer helps the business to adjust services and products that fit the customers more, satisfy their needs and determine the right way to reach them.
 Based on data obtained from the industry and market analysis, an ideal customer is a person of productive age, preferably in the range of 20 to 50 years in family living.
-As the Kolo Kavárna focuses mainly on cyclists, it is a great competitive advantage if the customer is interested in cycling and share this enthusiasm with family members or friends.
+As the Café Domestikárna specializes in bicycle service and selling of cycling equipment, it is a great competitive advantage if the customer is interested in cycling and share this enthusiasm with family members or friends.
 With the growing customer demand for quality coffee, this may also be one of the reasons for visiting one particular cafe.
 Ideal customers should therefore be interested in coffee and tasty fresh snacks.
 Other characteristics might be flexible working hours so that the customer has the opportunity to visit the cafe throughout the day.
-Even though Kolo Kavárna combines a café and cycling environment, the range of customers is wide.
+Even though Café Domestikárna combines a café and cycling environment, the range of customers is wide.
 The café can serve as a place for business or friendly meetings, a lunch bistro, but also as a place that makes everyday life more enjoyable.

-4.6 Competitor analysis
+4.6 Competition analysis